Click on magnifying glass to see entire picture

 Silkie is considered a bantam chicken (smaller fowl) with 5 toes.
 Because of their gentle and docile nature, they make wonderful pets and adapt quickly to attention and handling by people.
 Their tendencies towards broodiness or setting on eggs are amazing and Silkie hens will hatch and raise most any kind of poultry or fowl.
 Once a Silkie hen has decided to set her eggs, there is very little that will bring her from the nest until those eggs have hatched.
 They will even go broody without the presence of eggs.

 In many cases even the males can possess some of the maternal instincts and can be very gentle towards the chicks, calling them over when he finds a tasty tidbit and as soon as the chicks are old enough to venture any distance away from Mom, they will be seen running around with Dad just as often.
 We have several males together with the hens and they generally all get along pretty well.
 Since Silkies are docile they tend to be lower in the pecking order so keep this is mind when determining your flock make-up.
 All Sugar Feather Farm chickens are vaccinated for Marek’s Disease and Non-GMO.
-Silkies seem to have Mareks Disease more than other breeds.
+Silkies tend to be more susceptible Mareks Disease.

 Because of their frequent inclination towards broodiness, they are not prolific layers like the commercial breeds, we consider them ornamental – they are fun, docile and a great chicken for families and cuddling.
 “Broody” means when a hen is wanting to sit on eggs and have babies.
 However when they are in their lay cycle, which seems to vary with each individual hen, they are very dependable layers and mothers.
 Needing a hen to hatch eggs for you?
 This is the breed for that.
 You can expect 4 white to cream colored eggs that are small to medium in size (75% the size of a large chicken egg) when not broody but laying can vary.
 These fluffy chickens are so adorable, from the first day of hatch well into old age.
 Worried about them in the rain and the snow?
 No need to be!
 When raining the silkies are always out running around in the rain more than any other breed on the farm.
 The outer coat of fluff will get wet while their inner layers of downy goodness keeps them nice and toasty.
 They do well in climates that are chilly but don’t generally like to be in the snow, but that is ok we give them plenty of space in the winter and opportunities for them to go out if they want, they are spoiled!
 They can also tolerate heat well but need lots of water bowls for hydration.
 They do very well here in our harsh Vermont winters.
 We would say to take a little more care of their legs due to the feathering and check for parasites often.